seasonw/BurstMiner/README.md

 	For pool mining, choose a high value in order not to lose any shares.

++ Timing reporting of plotreader threads:

+	Each thrad will report the number of seconds used for reading the plots.

 Contact : Luc Van Braekel [ luc@lvb.net ]

 + [ Burst   ] `BURST-3XFG-2JSB-HCUX-7HXBC`